Rochet2/AIO/README.md

 -- be updated only when needed. 'name' is an unique name for the addon, usually -- you can use the file name or addon name there.
 Do note that short names are -- better since they are sent back and forth to indentify files.
 -- The function only exists on server side.
+Only on main lua state.
 -- You should call this function only on startup to ensure everyone gets the same -- addons and no addon is duplicate.
 AIO.AddAddonCode(name, code)